xujinlai/jinlaixu_homepage/content/authors/jinlaixu/_index.md

 ---

 Jinlai Xu is a Researcher/Engineer at Infrastructure System Lab of ByteDance US.
 He is currently working on cutting-edge technologies which will evolve the infrastructure to a new generation, including but not limited to Next Generation ML/Big Data infra, Graph Learning/Computing, Cloud Native & Serverless Infra and Hyper-Scale Heterogeneous Cluster Management.

-Before joining ByteDance, he got his PhD from University of Pittsburgh in 2021.
+He got his PhD from University of Pittsburgh in 2021.
 His research interests include Big Model Training/Inference Framework, Serverless Computing, Distributed Systems, Fog/Edge and Cloud Computing, Stream Processing Optimization and Blockchain-based Techniques.
 His PhD advisor is [Balaji Palanisamy](http://www.sis.pitt.edu/bpalan/).

-Before coming to University of Pittsburgh, he graduated from China University of Geosciences and his undergraduate and graduate advisor is [Zhongwen Luo](http://grzy.cug.edu.cn/luozhongwen/en/index.htm).
+He got his bachelor and master from China University of Geosciences and his undergraduate and graduate advisor is [Zhongwen Luo](http://grzy.cug.edu.cn/luozhongwen/en/index.htm).

 <a href="cv_XuJinlai.pdf" class="btn btn-info">Full Curriculum Vitae</a>